derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 ![Nearby Placename Example - County Name Shown](Data/exampleplacenamewithcounty.png)

-An example of the description of an earthquake in the United Kingdom.

 An example of news articles in the United Kingdom on 30 August 2023.
 For illustration purposes only.

 ![News Articles](Data/newsinformation.png)

+An example of a description of an earthquake.
+For illustration purposes only.

 ![Description of an earthquake](Data/earthquakedescription.png)